Digital Methods to Quantify Sensor Output Uncertainty in Real Time: Conversion or calibration routines

 Let $\alpha$ be the pixel sensitivity, $S$ be the thermoelectric (Seebeck) effect coefficient slope~\cite{van1986thermal}, and let $\epsilon$ be the target material emissivity.
 Let $c_0 = \qty{273.15}{\kelvin}$ (\qty{0}{\degreeCelsius}).
 Let $V_\mathrm{out}$ represent the analog output voltage of a thermopile-based infrared sensor.
 Equation~\ref{eq:mlx90640Tout}, adapted from the sensor datasheet~\cite{melexis2019mlx}, gives the target object temperature ($T_o$; in the Kelvin scale) for one pixel of the frame of the sensor.
-Supplementary Material Section~\ref{sec:SupplementaryInfrared} provides further context about the equation and the relevant physics.

-The manufacturer provides conversion routines to convert raw sensor readings, such as those of Figure~\ref{fig:ThermopileInfraredSensorDiagram}.G, to per-pixel temperature values.
-These routines are functions of the 768-pixel raw sensor data, 37 calibration parameters (four of which are 768-element vectors), and two dynamic sensor-provided parameters (device temperature and voltage).
-Table~\ref{tab:Mlx90640CalibrationParametersExtractedShort} lists the extracted values for a representative subset of calibration parameters.
-Supplementary Material Table~\ref{tab:Mlx90640CalibrationParametersExtracted} lists the extracted value for all calibration parameters, and Supplementary Material Table~\ref{tab:Mlx90640CalibrationMemoryData} lists the raw calibration data.
+Supplementary Material Section~\ref{sec:SupplementaryInfrared} provides further context about the relevant physics as well as raw and extracted values and associated uncertainty for all calibration parameters.